Desktop music player focused on streaming from free sources

 Manual and docs

-Here's a list of packages maintained by third parties.
+Here's a list of packages for various managers, some of which are maintained by third parties.
 We would like to thank the maintainers for their work.

 This will be updated as the program evolves.